First Listen! Ezel – Origins (Original Mix) (Bayacou Records)

 These were very difficult times in which virtually no work was done.
 But very valuable lessons were learned in terms of acceptance as a means to move forward.

-Willing to join the conversation again, he recently released a brand new EP thru his own bandcamp page, showcasing deeper and more brave sounds following none other than the light of his own.
+Willing to join the conversation again, he recently released a brand new EP thru his own bandcamp page.
+Itself showcasing deeper and more brave sounds following none other than the light of his own.

 His growth process allowed him to reach out and collaborate with other artists in more intimate and personal ways.
 Some of this collaborations are almost breaking out, some of them should see the light in future months/years.

-Ezel has transformed, now are more intimate and discreet, more knowledgable all around, definitely more humble and rooted on reality.
-His vision and ambition continues.
-Therefore, he refined his desire to reach and connect with his audience.
+Ezel has changed.
+Although his vision and ambition continue.
+Meanwhile, he refined his desire to reach and connect with his audience.

 With the launch of his own label, Bayacou Records, Ezel strives to seek even higher grounds in terms of music.
 This with the help of a strong spiritual vibe behind.
 Regardless of what shape or form the music takes, the voice that resonates from within is instantly recognizable.
 It is the one of creating without limitations and always from the heart.
 A reflection of what true art is all about.